networknt/light-doc/content/en/faq/what-is-light-4j.md

 All light-4j frameworks are built on top of an embedded gateway to address cross-cutting concerns for cloud native services within the request/response chain.
 These plugins or middleware handlers are wired in with IoC service during server startup and can be enabled or disabled or change behaviors via configurations.
-One of the design goal is to allow developers only write business logic.
+One of the design goals is to allow developers to only write business logic.

 For more info please refer to [cross-cutting concerns][]

 ### Interaction Style

-In microservices architecture, services need to interact with each other and there are several frameworks to help build services with certain interaction style.
+In microservices architecture, services need to interact with each other.
+There are several frameworks to help build services with certain interaction styles.

 Synchronous (Request/Response over HTTP):